Shahbaz Ahmed (cricketer): Early and personal life

+International career

+In August 2022, Shahbaz was named as a replacement for injured Washington Sundar in India's ODI squad for their tour against Zimbabwe.
+In October 2022, he was named in India's ODI squad, for their series against South Africa.
+He made his ODI debut on 9 October 2022 against South Africa.
+He made his T20I debut on 6 October 2023 against Bangladesh.
+In December 2025, he was named as a replacement for Axar Patel in India's T20I squad for South Africa's tour against India.

 Domestic career

 Shahbaz made his List A debut for Bengal in the 2018–19 Vijay Hazare Trophy on 20 September 2018 against Jammu and Kashmir team at Chennai.
 He returned with figures of 1/22 in his debut match.
 During his maiden first-class cap versus Hyderabad, he scored 27 runs and picked one wicket.
 He made his Twenty20 debut for Bengal in the 2018–19 Syed Mushtaq Ali Trophy on 24 February 2019 against Haryana at Cuttack and picked one wicket again besides contributing a vital 12-ball 17 in the lower order that eventually helped his team win the match by three wickets.

 So far, Shahbaz has played 13 first-class matches, scoring 559 runs, including four half-centuries, taking 37 first-class wickets at an economy rate of 2.60.
 In List-A cricket, he has scored 435 runs in 16 innings at an average of 39.54.
 He has 18 List-A wickets to his name, with his best figures of 3/35.
 In T20 cricket, he has taken 21 wickets in 23 innings at an economy rate of 6.84 and has recorded one fifty.

 In January 2021, against Hyderabad, he became the seventh player from Bengal and first since India pacer Mohammed Shami to claim a Ranji Trophy hat-trick.

 In October 2019, he was named in India A's squad for the 2019–20 Deodhar Trophy.